timmyd7777/SSCore/README.md

 SSTest
 ------

 This directory contains a test program (SSTest.cpp), which hopefully serves as an example of how to use the C++ classes in the SSCode directory.
-It also contains build environments for MacOS, iOS, Android, Windows, and Linux.
+It also contains build environments for MacOS, iOS, Android, Windows, Linux, and Emscripten.
 Building and running instructions for each platform follow.

 - **_Android:_** open the **SSTest/Android** project with Android Studio 3.6 or later.
 You will also need the Android [NDK](https://developer.android.com/ndk) r20 or later to compile the C++ code.
 Wait a minute for Gradle sync to complete.
 Then from the **Build** menu, select **Make Project.** After build completes, go to the **Run** menu and select **Debug 'sstest'**.
 - **_MacOS:_** open **SSTest.xcodeproj** in the MacOS directory with Xcode 10 or later.
 From Xcode's **Product** menu, select **Run**.
 NOTE: by default, Xcode places the SSTest executable under `~/Library/Developer/Xcode/DerivedData`, so SSTest won't know where to find the `SSData` folder.
 To fix this, from Xcode's **File** menu, select **Project Settings...**, then change **Derived Data** to **Project-relative Location** (DerivedData).
 This puts the `DerivedData` folder, which contains the SSTest executable, into the `SSTest/MacOS` folder adjacent to `SSData`.
 - **_iOS:_** open **SSTest.xcodeproj** in the iOS directory with Xcode 10 or later.
 From Xcode's **Product** menu, select **Run**.
 This will launch a test program in the iPhone Simulator.
 There is no GUI, just text output which shows how to call the SSCore C++ classes from Swift using a plain-C wrapper (see `ContentView.swift`)
 - **_Linux:_** cd to the `Linux` directory; then type `make`.
 After build completes, type `./sstest ../../SSData .` The final . tells the `sstest` executable to place file output into the current directory.
 - **_Windows:_** open **SSTest.sln** in Visual Studio 2017 or later.
 From Visual Studio's **Build** menu, select **Build Solution**.
 Then from the **Debug** menu, select **Start Debugging** (or **Start Without Debugging** if you have selected a Release configuration.)
 The Visual Studio project supports both x86 and x64 builds.
 - **_Emscripten:_** cd to the `Emscripten` directory; then type `make run`.
-Output files will not be persisted.
+You will need to install the [Emscripten build tools](https://emscripten.org/docs/getting_started/downloads.html) version 2.0.8 or later beforehand!
+Note, output files from the test run will not be persisted after the test executable quits.

 Version History
 ---------------